axingjia/Journey_To_Data_Structure/README.md

 #Chapter 4
 Stack and queue enforces restricted access

+<a href="workable/bracket.java"
+target="_ blank">

 About circular queue: a way to make the front and the back moves forward so the back doesn't need to reach the end of the array

+(A little bit of hiccup here.
+The markdown on atom.io turns everything after an underscore to purple.
+And then digress to other things.
+After three months since December last year, now get back to it)

+(Also, I feel like self-teaching CS and reading a 600pages book require some sort of keep-tracking.
+And a note/review/sharing place on github fits the bill for this purpose very well).